DigitalPublishingToolkit/TOD27-Final-Corrections/md/02chapter1.md

     Hachette UK, 2017.

 [^02chapter1_32]: For instance, Facebook was founded in February 2004, but didn’t
-    open registration to universities until October 2005, and to the wider public in September 2006.
+    open registration to other universities until October 2005, and to the wider public in September 2006.
 Twitter launched in March 2006.
     Instagram was first released on the iTunes app store in October 2010.